The Family History of:

 desires.
 Simply clicking on an individual's name brings up an entire individual

-In addition, by simply clicking on a name, one can view that individual's exact
+linkages.
+In addition, by simply clicking on a name, one can view that

-place in the family tree!
-NOTE: These pages work best with Internet
+individual's exact place in the family tree!
+NOTE: These pages work best

-Explorer.
-While these pages may work in other browsers, some features may not
+with Internet Explorer.
+While these pages may work in other browsers, some

 Go To The Interactive